Understanding the mental health landscape in Wales

 As a result, the government recently doubled the amount of funding available to local authorities to help them implement a whole-school approach to mental health in schools.
 The government is also currently at the consultation stage of creating statutory guidance for schools on a whole-school approach to mental health.

-Health and wellbeing is a core Area of Learning and Experience (AoLE) within the new Welsh curriculum, which primary schools will be required to implement from September 2022.
+Health and wellbeing is a core Area of Learning and Experience (AoLE) within the new Welsh curriculum, which schools will be required to implement from September 2022.
 Find out more about mental health on the Welsh curriculum.